zimmski/tavor/doc/format.md

 ## <a name="concatenation"></a>Concatenation

-Tokens in the definition part are automatically concatenated.
+Sequential tokens in the definition part are automatically concatenated.

 ```tavor
 START = "This is a string token and this " 123 " was a number token"